 Medical Laboratory Technician Salaries

-To succeed in this field, it is important to have solid accounting, word processing, and spreadsheet software skills.
+To succeed in this field, it is important to have solid accounting, word processing and spreadsheet software skills.
 Medical technicians use accounting software to perform lab billing duties and medical software to document records.
-Effective communication and customer service skills are also important in both working with patients as well as working with other lab personnel.
+Effective communication and customer service skills are important in working with both patients and other lab personnel.
 Paying close attention to detail and being able to multitask are also essential skills for this line of work.

 - Take chemistry and biology courses in high school.

 - Upon graduating from high school, enroll in a medical technician degree program.
 Most programs are associate's level and typically take two years to complete.

 - Sit for the American Society for Clinical Pathologists national certification exam to earn an MLT credential.